Uberspace/lab/source/guide_taskd.rst

  [isabell@stardust ~]$

-Note that the client.* files are not used for the clients connecting to the server!
+Note that the ``client.*`` files are not used for the clients connecting to the server!
 We will generate coresponding files in the next section.
 The client files here are for the API.
-But first we move the required files to the TASKDDATA directory:
+But first we move the required files to the ``$TASKDDATA`` directory:
 ::

  [isabell@stardust ~]$ cp client.cert.pem $TASKDDATA